jgeringer/accessibility/PRESENTATION.md

 * Understandable
 * Robust

+* Users must be able to perceive the information being presented
+* Operate the interface
+* Understand the information
+* Access the content as technologies advance

 ##Which to choose?
 ###WCAG 2.0 Level AA (meeting this guideline also covers all of Section 508)
 WCAG Pros: